sidramesh2018/calc/docs/api.md

 http://localhost:8000/api/rates/?q="engineer, senior",instructor
 ```

-All of the query types are case-insenstive.
+All of the query types are case-insensitive.

 #### Education and Experience Filters
 ###### Experience